How Well Are State-Dependent Local Projections Capturing Nonlinearities?: Estimation and Inference

-The regularity conditions, HAC estimator formulas, and the proof are collected in the Online Appendix.

-A natural follow-up question is whether one can use a simpler ``lag-augmentation + EHW'' shortcut: add lagged controls to the LP regression and then report Eicker--Huber--White (EHW) standard errors.
-This strategy is valid for correctly-specified linear LPs--i.e., the true DGP is VAR(p)--as shown by \cite{MontielOleaEtAl2021}.
-In their setup, the starting LP specification is written with $y_t$ (rather than the innovation $u_t$) on the right-hand side (their eq.~(2)).
-Augmenting the regression with $y_{t-1}$ yields an equivalent specification that effectively regresses on the innovation $u_t$ (their eq.~(4)).
-Since $u_t$ is assumed to be mean independent relative to past and future innovations, i.e., $\EE[u_t\mid \{u_s\}_{s\neq t}]=0$, the resulting regression score $u_t e_{h,t+h}$ is serially uncorrelated even though the multi-step regression residual $e_{h,t+h}$ is serially correlated on its own (their eq.~(7)).\footnote{Specifically, for $s<t$, one have }
+A natural follow-up question is whether one can use a simpler ``lag-augmentation + EHW'' shortcut: add lagged controls to the LP regression and then report Eicker--Huber--White (EHW) standard errors. \citet{MontielOleaEtAl2021} establish that this strategy is valid for correctly specified linear LPs---i.e., when the true DGP is a linear VAR.
+In that setting, lag augmentation removes the predictable lag component and leaves a score of the form $u_t e_{h,t+h}$, where the residual $e_{h,t+h}$ is free of the current innovation.
+Since $u_t$ is mean independent of past and future innovations, the score is serially uncorrelated even though the multi-step residual $e_{h,t+h}$ is overlapping.

-This logic does not carry over to \textit{Feas}.
-First, our regression is already written directly in terms of the observed shock $u_{it}$, so lag augmentation cannot play the ``$y_t\mapsto u_t$'' transformation role it plays in the linear setup.
-Second, and more importantly, \textit{Feas} includes the nonlinear regressor $u_{it}^2$.
-The relevant score component is therefore $u_{it}^2 e_{h,t+h}$, and $u_{it}^2$ is not conditional mean-zero: $\EE[u_{is}^2\mid u_{s+1},u_{s+2},\ldots]=\EE[u_{is}^2]\neq0$.
-Consequently, regression scores are generally not serially uncorrelated, and the long-run variance contains nonzero autocovariances that EHW ignores.